 - Share location: Being able to share GPS coordinates with maps to colleagues

-- Photos: Take pictures which get stored directly in the Team, not the device they are taken from
+- Photos: Take pictures that get stored directly in the Team, not the device they are taken from

-- Connectivity fallback: Lets users seamlessly switch from Wi-Fi to cellular network when on calls
+- Connectivity fallback: Lets users seamlessly switch from Wi-Fi to the cellular network when on calls

 - Forget passwords: No need to remember yet another password.
 Teams can issue one-time passwords via SMS.

 Organizations have had to respond to the unprecedented challenges created by the global COVID-19 pandemic, specifically how to create a virtual workplace for their people, in a very short time.
 At a time when IT teams may be asked to respond quickly to avoid business disruptions, Microsoft Teams is a great tool to remain connected and collaborate effectively.
 Upfront planning will make the effort more successful in the end.
 So, if 2020 becomes the Year of the Virtual Workplace, your organization is prepared and ready.